DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *She had a growing suspicion that the archaeological mysteries were connected to something much larger—something that had shaped not just human history, but human nature itself.*

+# Chapter 3: Case File Review Anomaly G01

-# Chapter 3: Case File Review: Anomaly G-01 (The Seven Pairs)
+### Chapter 3: Case File Review: Anomaly G-01 (The Seven Pairs)

 *Dr. Sarah Tyra sat across from Dr. James Mitchell, a newly recruited geneticist who had been brought in to review the team's most controversial findings.
 The conference room was filled with genetic charts, population models, and archaeological timelines.
 Dr. Mitchell had spent the weekend reviewing the data, and his expression suggested he was struggling with the implications.*